Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Set the table—even if you’re dining solo
+Set the table — even when dining solo

 -